apache/mxnet/docs/tutorials/basic/symbol.md

 ### Type Cast

-By default, MXNet uses 32-bit float.
+By default, MXNet uses 32-bit floats.
 But for better accuracy-performance, we can also use a lower precision data type.
-For example, The Nvidia Tesla Pascal GPUs (e.g. P100) have improved 16-bit float performance, while GTX Pascal GPUs (e.g. GTX 1080) are fast on 8-bit integers.
+For example, The Nvidia Tesla Pascal GPUs
+(e.g. P100) have improved 16-bit float performance,
+while GTX Pascal GPUs (e.g. GTX 1080) are fast on 8-bit integers.

 To convert the data type as per the requirements, we can use `mx.sym.Cast` operator as follows:

 ```python
 a = mx.sym.Variable('data')